Japan

 Can you get mobile service and internet access?

-You can buy a local map on site.
-The hotels will have wifi.
+You can purchase a local map on site.
+There will be wifi available in the hotels.

 Can I take my drone?